Santosh (2024 film): Release

 The film premiered at the 77th Cannes Film Festival in May 2024.
 It was also selected for the MAMI Mumbai Film Festival 2024, where it was part of the South Asia Competition section.
 In December 2024, PVR Inox Pictures acquired Indian distribution rights to the film from mk2 Films, scheduling it for a theatrical release on 10 January 2025.
-However, the film's Indian release was indefinitely delayed after failing to obtain certification clearance from the Central Board of Film Certification.
-In March 2025, Indian film censors blocked the film's release outright, supposedly over concerns of its depictions of Islamophobia, casteism, misogyny and police brutality, and demanded that cuts be made to the film to tone down any content deemed offensive.
+However, the film's Indian release was indefinitely delayed after failing to obtain certification clearance from the Central Board of Film Certification (CBFC).
+In March 2025, censors from the CBFC blocked the film's release outright, supposedly over concerns of its depictions of Islamophobia, casteism, misogyny and police brutality, and demanded that cuts be made to the film.
 The production team found the ban unexpected since the script received approval from Indian authorities for shooting for filming without issues.
 The director called the ban on the film in India surprising as the issues raised in the film were not "particularly new to Indian cinema or hadn’t been raised before by other films".
-The film was then pivoted to a streaming release on Lionsgate Play on 17 October 2025 instead, only for that release to be halted at the last minute as well.
+The film was then pivoted to a streaming release in India on Lionsgate Play on 17 October 2025 instead, only for that release to be halted at the last minute as well.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 16 critics, indicating "generally favorable" reviews.

-Santosh received provided positive reception for its casting, especially on the effectiveness of Rajwar and Goswami in depicting a mentor-mentee relationship and the casting of non-actors, which added authenticity to the film.
-The film's cinematography, which has been described as claustrophobic through its use of shadows similar to procedurals by a reviewer, was also discussed by several reviewers.
+Santosh received provided positive reception from several reviewers for its casting, especially on the effectiveness of Rajwar and Goswami in depicting a mentor-mentee relationship and the casting of non-actors, which added authenticity to the film.
+The film's cinematography, which has been described as claustrophobic through its use of shadows similar to procedurals by a reviewer, was also discussed.
 For instance, Variety's Siddhant Adlakha noticed consistent silent reaction shots of Santosh throughout the film.
 Adlakha found these camera shots "an occasionally distancing experience", but added that these force viewers to infer the film's theme.
 The film's cinematography, by placing characters into "static frames" such as cramped police stations, houses, and alleyways, reflects the subtle compromises characters undergo in the film for The Hindu's Ayaan Paul Chowdhury.

-Film reviewers described Santosh as a documentary-like analysis.
+A reviewer from the Financial Times described Santosh as a documentary-like analysis, while a Film Quarterly report called the film a "moral tale in the form of a noir".
 The film provides commentary through "offhand remarks and casual cruelties" rather than exposition.
-Adlankha described Suri's writing as "intellectually stimulating rather than emotionally engaging"; the film ambiguity about Devika's murder causes its lack of dramatic suspense.
-Robert Abele of the Los Angeles Timesstates that the film presents issues of "police cliques [...] at the cost of human drama" in several instances.
+Adlankha described Suri's writing as "intellectually stimulating rather than emotionally engaging"; the film's ambiguity about Devika's murder causes its lack of dramatic suspense.
+The film presents issues of "police cliques [...] at the cost of human drama" in several instances, for Robert Abele of the Los Angeles Times.
 However, the ending was a "faint hesitation" in the film's analysis of corruption, Chowdhury notes.
 They argue that after a thorough analysis of corruption in the Indian police, Santosh "suddenly feels compelled to tidy things" and move away.